cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random oracle encodings {#term-rom}

-A random-oracle encoding is an encoding satisfying a strong property: it can be proved indifferentiable from a random oracle {{MRH04}} under a suitable assumption.
+A random-oracle encoding satisfies a strong property: it can be proved indifferentiable from a random oracle {{MRH04}} under a suitable assumption.
-This makes random-oracle encodings appropriate for use in many cryptographic protocols proven secure in the random oracle model.
-Note, however, that indifferentiability is not always sufficient for security;
-see {{security-considerations}} for further discussion.

 Both constructions described in {{roadmap}} are indifferentiable from random oracles {{MRH04}} when instantiated following the guidelines in this document.
 The constructions differ in their output distributions: one gives a uniformly random point on the curve, the other gives a point sampled from a nonuniform distribution.

-{{security-considerations}} and {{related}} discuss further.
+A random-oracle encoding with a uniform output distribution is suitable for use in many cryptographic protocols proven secure in the random oracle model.
+See {{security-considerations}} for further discussion.

 ### Serialization {#term-serialization}